Techno-Hwizrdry/checkpwnedemails/README.md

 `cd /path/to/checkpwnedemails && ./setup_virtualenv.sh`

+Or, if you're installing it on a Windows machine via Powershell:

+`cd /path/to/checkpwnedemails && ./setup_virtualenv.ps1`

-setup_virtualenv.sh will set checkpwnedemails as the virtual environment, activate it, and call pip3 to download and install all the python3 dependencies for this script.
+setup_virtualenv.sh (as well as setup_virtualenv.ps1) will set checkpwnedemails as the virtual environment, activate it, and call pip3 to download and install all the python3 dependencies for this script.
 These python dependencies are listed in requirements.txt.

 ## API Key
 [As of the HaveIBeenPwned v3 update](https://www.troyhunt.com/authentication-and-the-have-i-been-pwned-api/), you will need an API key to run checkpwnedemails.py.
 You can get one [here](https://haveibeenpwned.com/API/Key).